How-To Achieve The Montessori Method At Home

 Developed more than 100 years ago by Italian physician Maria Montessori, the Montessori Method of teaching and learning centers around the belief that children are capable of initiating their own learning experiences.
 If you're in a Montessori School or environment of any kind, you'll find a compelling mixture of materials and activities specifically geared toward developing a well-rounded learner — meaning students are challenged physically, cognitively, emotionally and socially.

 Most people have heard of Montessori education programs, but many don't realize that Montessori's theories are also concepts you can successfully incorporate at home.
 In fact, Dr. Montessori first began developing her ideas about the way children learn when she was working with children who lived in low-income apartments.

-Why should a parent consider implementing Montessori principles at home?
+Why should a Montessori parent consider implementing Montessori principles at home?
 Many reasons exist, but the biggest is that it's a great way to recognize and develop your child's inherent ability to learn about the world around them through meaningful play.
 By making a few changes to your home environment, you can actually help encourage your child's natural curiosity and ability to learn for years to come.

-- Incorporating Montessori Principles at Home
+- Incorporating Montessori Basics at Home

 - Creating a Montessori Environment at Home